 The seminar is sponsored by the Department of English at the University of Illinois at Chicago and the Department of English Language and Literature at the University of Chicago.
 The seminar’s co-coordinators are Walter Benn Michaels (UIC) and Kenneth Warren (University of Chicago).

-Seminars meet on select Wednesdays from 5:30-7 pm.
+Seminars meet on select Fridays from 3-5pm.
 Please check events for location and format details.
-The call for proposals for this seminar opens in March.
-Please check here for more information.

 This seminar provides a forum for works-in-progress that explore topics in Latino/a and Borderlands studies.

 The seminar’s coordinators are María Eugenia López-García (University of Illinois at Chicago), Ivón Padilla-Rodríguez (University of Illinois at Chicago), and Emiliano Aguilar (University of Notre Dame).

 The seminar’s co-sponsors are Indiana University’s Latino Studies Program, Northwestern University’s Program in Latina and Latino Studies, The Institute for Latino Studies at the University of Notre Dame, the Center for Latino Research at DePaul University, the Katz Center for Mexican Studies at the University of Chicago, and the University of Illinois at Chicago Latin American and Latino Studies Program.

 The Eighteenth-Century Seminar is designed to foster research and inquiry across the scholarly disciplines in eighteenth-century studies.
 It aims to provide a methodologically diverse forum for work that engages ongoing discussions and debates along this historical and critical terrain.
 Each year the seminar sponsors one public lecture followed by questions and discussion, and two works-in-progress sessions featuring pre-circulated papers.